VitaminX-C/Benefix/README.md

 Traditional chatbots generate answers from what they've learned.

-SetuAI goes one step further.
+Benefix goes one step further.

 It **retrieves** the latest government documents first and then generates responses grounded in those official sources, making recommendations more accurate, reliable, and up-to-date.